jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 <a id="r92-permanova"></a>
 ### R9.2 PERMANOVA

-To provide statistical support for the observations made from the PCoAs above, PERMANOVA analysis was additionally run alongside the PCoAs.
-This were run in the same R notebook as the PCoAs above.
+To provide statistical support for the observations made from the PCoAs above of host groups having putatively distinct calculus microbiomes, we performed PERMANOVA analysis.
+This were run in the same R notebook as the PCoAs above (`02-scripts.backup/017-PhILR_PCoA_20190527.Rmd`).

-The PERMANOVA output related analysis can be seen in Tables R5-7
+The PERMANOVA output related analysis can be seen in Tables R5-7, of which further interpretation can be found in the main text.

 ---